 Help for Alcoholism and Depression Dual Diagnosis

 Obtaining the necessary professional help for alcoholism and depression is the first step in reclaiming one’s life and avoiding potentially devastating consequences.
-Sadly, too many people with these co-occurring disorders never reach out and get the help they need.
+Sadly, too many people with these dual diagnosis disorders never reach out and get the help they need.
 Barriers to getting treatment might include the belief they will lose their job if they go to rehab, that their reputation will be at risk if others learn of their struggles, or assuming that they cannot afford treatment.
 All of these issues can be managed to overcome the barriers to treatment.

 Treatment for alcoholism and depression begins with detoxification.
 During detox the body will struggle to adjust to the lack of alcohol it has come to expect.
 Neurotransmitters have been remapped in response to the consistent influx of alcohol over an extended period of time, so when alcohol is withheld the body is destabilized, resulting in withdrawal symptoms.